The Gold Coast's Sommelier extraordinaire.

 Where: 104-144 Hartley Road, North Tamborine

 Passionate about sustainable wine production, Sirromet Wines state-of-the-art, family-run facilities can be found in picturesque Mt Cotton.
 From the award-winning 2014 Signature Collection Shiraz Viognier and 2012 Saint Jude’s Merlot to a fresh Vineyard Selection Rose, you’ll be spoilt for choice at the Sirromet cellar door.
-Tastings run every day for just $5 per person, and you can also choose to do a behind-the-scenes tour of the vineyard.
+Tastings run every day and you can also choose to do a behind-the-scenes tour of the vineyard.
 Plus, there’s a nine-hole golf course too — before or after wine, it’s up to you.

 Where: 850 Mount Cotton Road, Mount Cotton